domidt/CDA/README.md

 Meanwhile, ``singleAsset`` and ``nAssets`` provide baseline applications with all market functionalities that target users who require intensive modifications.
 ``singleAssetInfo`` and ``nAssetsInfo`` provide versions, in which participants are acquainted with private information about the buyback value(s).
 The latter applications mimic the experiment in [Palan et al. (2020)](#Palan2020), in which the buyback value is defined by coins in a jar and private information consists of accurate information about a partition of coins.
-To implement an application without major modifications of the code for classroom experiments, you may have a look at the [step-by-step description](https://github.com/domidt/CDA/blob/62daf6a2afdc56850f1641285b198ea5af638302/Step_by_step_CDA_otree.pdf).
+To implement an application without major modifications of the code for classroom experiments, you may have a look at the <a href="https://github.com/domidt/CDA/blob/62daf6a2afdc56850f1641285b198ea5af638302/Step_by_step_CDA_otree.pdf" target="_blank">step-by-step description</a>.

-There are existing, well-developed packages for CDA markets, notable examples are [otree_markets](https://github.com/Leeps-Lab/otree_markets) which uses [LEEPS lab's redwood framework](https://github.com/Leeps-Lab/otree-redwood), [high frequency trading](https://github.com/Leeps-Lab/high_frequency_trading/), [otree-double-auction](https://github.com/IOP-Experiments/otree-double-auction), and [otree etf cda](https://github.com/jacopomagnani/otree_etf_cda).
+There are existing, well-developed packages for CDA markets, notable examples are <a href="https://github.com/Leeps-Lab/otree_markets" target="_blank">otree_markets</a> which uses <a href="https://github.com/Leeps-Lab/otree-redwood" target="_blank">LEEPS lab's redwood framework</a>, <a href="https://github.com/Leeps-Lab/high_frequency_trading/" target="_blank">high frequency trading</a>, <a href="https://github.com/IOP-Experiments/otree-double-auction" target="_blank">otree-double-auction</a>, and <a href="https://github.com/jacopomagnani/otree_etf_cda" target="_blank">otree etf cda</a>.
 However, to the best of my knowledge, there is no software which is supported by the new oTree version 6 and thus not supported by newer python version without a virtual environment.
 This is why, I started to create this app primarily for classroom games.